judovana/java-runtime-decompiler/README.md

 ### Remote Processes
 The list on the bottom left shows any remote processes.
 Connections to remote processes can be established either by using the *+ button* to the right of the heading, or by going to *Connect → New Connection*.
+### Local FS (file-system)
+Here you can turn runtime decompiler to casual, user friendly jar/folder/file decompiler.
+You create FS vm by setting up classpath as you are used for JVM.
 ### Loaded Classes
 The middle list contains the classes present in the selected process.
 This list can be reloaded with the *Refresh button* at the top and searched through with the *Search field*.